Nick Saldiveri: College career

 Saldiveri redshirted as a freshman at Old Dominion in 2018, only appearing in three games.
 He appeared on a total of 85 snaps switching between left and right tackle, not allowing a single quarterback hurry.
 He became a full-time starter the following year, appearing in 11 games while allowing 22 hurries, two quarterback hits and four sacks.
 The 2020 season was cancelled due to the COVID-19 pandemic.
 Saldiveri returned in 2021 and started all 13 games at right tackle, being named honorable mention all-Sun Belt Conference while allowing 13 hurries, two hits and five sacks.
 He also helped lead the Monarchs to a bowl game appearance in the Myrtle Beach Bowl, after closing out the regular season with 5 straight wins.
 Saldiveri started 11 games in 2022, 10 at right tackle and the other at right guard, allowing 16 hurries, three hits and no sacks while earning second-team all-conference honors.
 He was also named a team captain by his peers.
 Saldiveri played in the 2023 Senior Bowl after the season.

 Professional career

 Saldiveri was a top-ten performer at his position class in the 2023 NFL Combine in the vertical jump, broad jump and 20-yard shuttle drills.

 Saldiveri was selected by the New Orleans Saints in the fourth round (103rd overall) of the 2023 NFL draft.
 As a rookie, he appeared in four games.

 In training camp in 2025, Saldiveri suffered a knee injury and was placed on season-ending injured reserve on August 2, 2025.

+Saldiveri was placed placed on season-ending injured reserve on May 13, 2026.